US, EU settle dispute over tariffs on steel, aluminum | DW | 30.10.2021

 The United States has agreed to reduce tariffs on EU steel in return for a relaxation of countertariffs on US products, both sides said.
 Motorcycles, bourbon, peanut butter and jeans may get cheaper in the EU.

-More European-made steel will enter the United States while the EU will only tax motorcycles, bourbon whiskey, peanut butter and jeans at 25% instead of 50%.
+More European-made steel will enter the United States while the EU will tax motorcycles, bourbon whiskey, peanut butter and jeans at only 25% instead of a proposed 50%.

 President Joe Biden's latest move, announced while he is at the G20 in Rome, relaxes trade tensions created by ex-president Donald Trump in 2018.